 Tradebox can deal with VAT differently per channel, depending on your requirements.
 First, you should make sure all the correct tax rates have been set up within the program in the Configuration > Tax Rates section.
-There are five available by default, but they can be amended or added to within the Tax Rates table if they don't cover your specific needs.
-The five default tax rates are:
+By default, there are five generic tax rates, as well as a tax rate per country for all countries within the EU, but these can be added to or amended depending on your needs.
+The five generic tax rates are:

 - Zero Rated (0%)